ArtisticPhoenix/Debug/README.md

  - object
  - unkown type

 These are output in a format much like PHP's built in `var_dump` as I find that the most usefull format.
+When in HTML output mode, debug is still returned as a string.
+It has a set of `<pre>` tags added in to preserve whitespace and string variables are ran though `htmlspecialchars($input, ENT_NOQUOTES, 'UTF-8', false)` as to not inject the debug data as HTML into the page.

 It is circular refrence safe, unlike many of PHP's built in output function.
 A simple example of a circular refrence is an object that stores a refrence to itself in one of it's properties.
 Another example is an object that stores a refrence to a second object that stores a refrence to the first object.
 In PHP's built in functions, this results in infinate recursion.
 The Debugger instead replaces the circular refrence with a simple place holder `~CIRCULAR_REFRENCE~`.